Irozaih/trillo/README.md

 - [ ] Display a search suggestions menu when typing in search input
 - [X] Create captions for gallery images
 - [X] Make the page 100% responsive (`< 500px`)

 ---

+### Licence

+*Copyright notice: [I am not offering any license in a prominent place!](https://choosealicense.com/no-permission/) This generally means that you have no permission from the creator of the software to use, modify, or share the software.*

+This is a course project, not a software library that could be useful to open source community!
+You can code your own version by following the course mentioned in the [first section of this readme file](#trillo-a-flexbox-project).
+Good luck, and may the fourth be with you! *pun intended*

+Copyright &copy; 2020 by Irozaih.
+All rights reserver.

+---